CodeForcer/greeden-geth/README.md

 ### Feature requests and bug reports

 If you are a user of MEV-Geth and have suggestions on how to make integration with your current setup easier, or would like to submit a bug report, we encourage you to open an issue in this repository with the `enhancement` or `bug` labels respectively.
 If you need help getting started, please ask in the dedicated [#⛏️miners](https://discord.gg/rcgADN9qFX) channel in our Discord.
+See [here](https://docs.edennetwork.io) for Eden Network documentation.
+Block producers can [join](https://docs.edennetwork.io/for-block-producers/getting-started) Eden Network in three easy steps (and running `eden-geth` is step number one!)